Trump uses State of Union to campaign; Pelosi rips up speech

 Trump stressed the new trade agreements he has negotiated, including his phase-one deal with China and the United States-Mexico-Canada agreement he signed last month.

-While the White House said the president would have a message of unity, he also spent time on issues that have created great division and resonated with his political base.
-He attacked Democrats' health care proposals for being too intrusive and again highlighted his signature issue — immigration — trumpeting the miles of border wall that have been constructed.
+While the White House said the president was offering a message of unity, he also spent time on issues that have created great division and resonated with his political base.
+He attacked Democrats’ health care proposals for being too intrusive and again highlighted his signature issue — immigration — trumpeting the miles of border wall that have been constructed.

 He also dedicated a section to “American values,” discussing efforts to protect “religious liberties” and limit access to abortion as he continues to court the evangelical and conservative Christian voters who form a crucial part of his base.